While many people enjoy yogurt fresh from culturing, some like to improve it by thickening.

 - Heat the milk: When preparing the milk, heat it to 160º-180°F, and maintain the temperature for 20 to 30 minutes.
 Then cool to culturing temperature.

-- Add thickeners This is a process that is most successful with direct-set cultures, or when maintaining a separate mother culture, since the thickeners may interfere with reculturing.
-In general, yogurt will not thicken until cooled.
-In some cases this may take up to 24 hours.
-Even if the yogurt is thin, it is still a cultured food.
+- Add thickeners: This is a process that is most successful with direct-set cultures, or when maintaining a separate mother culture, since the thickeners may interfere with reculturing.
+Yogurt usually will not thicken until cooled, especially non-dairy yogurt.
+In some cases, thickening may take up to 24 hours.
+Even if the yogurt is thin, it is still a cultured food and may be consumed.

 - Milk solids: Powdered milk solids generally come in cow, goat, and soy varieties.
 For every 3-4 cups fresh cow milk use ½-1 cup powdered milk.
 If using fresh goat milk or soy milk add ¼-½ cup powdered milk.